Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Functional Renormalization Group

 \end{widetext} where $k=k_1+k_2-p$, $q_1=p+k_3-k_1$, $q_2=p+k_3-k_2$, $\int dp=\int d\mathbf{p}\sum_{\omega}1/(2\pi\beta)$, and $G_{\Lambda}$ is the self-energy corrected propagator at cutoff $\Lambda$.

-The RG equation can be presented in term of diagrams.
+The RG equation can be presented in terms of diagrams.
 For a non-retarded system, the low energy instability can be obtained from the renormalization flow of the couplings, and different phases can be identified by the fixed points corresponding to the relevant spin and charge modes.
-This procedure may not be appropriate for systems with vertex coupling.
 One can explicitly construct the flows of the susceptibilities of different order parameters.
 For example the pairing susceptibility, $\chi^{\delta}(\mathbf{k},\omega)$, is defined by:

 The RG equations are:

 The function $Z_{\Lambda}^{\delta}(p)$ is the effective vertex in the definition for the susceptibility $\chi_{\Lambda}^{\delta}$.
 The RG equations for susceptibilities are solved with initial condition $\chi^{\delta}_{\Lambda=\Lambda_{0}}(0,0)=0$.
 The dominant instability in the ground state is given by the most divergent susceptibility by solving the renormalization equations numerically.
 Similar equations can be derived for other susceptibilities.